Preparing for Travel in Avalanche Terrain

 Mount Baker Backcountry Ski Map

 These are tools and techniques that can be easily employed by recreational skiers and snowboarders with level 1 avalanche training.
 However, to relate the avalanche hazard to terrain, you need to have a run list to work with.
 Baker Mountain Guides has spent years developing a run list for the Mount Baker Backcountry, and this summer, we worked with Fall Line Publishing to produce the Mount Baker Backcountry Ski Map.
 The Mount Baker Backcountry Ski Map is waterproof, tearproof, and small enough to be easily carried in the field.
 It covers both Bagley Lakes Basin and the Shuksan Arm, which are two exceptional and accessible backcountry venues near the Mount Baker Ski Area.
 Best of all, it contains both maps and photos of many common runs, which have been numbered and named.
 Finally, it offers users the ability to rate each run as either open or closed.
-The Mount Baker Backcountry Ski Map retails for $10.00 and can be purchased at Backcountry Essentials, Yeager’s Sporting Goods, Glacier Ski Shop, Feathered Friends, or Second Ascent.
+The Mount Baker Backcountry Ski Map is provided to students who participate in a Baker Mountain Guides avalanche course.